 Delete Figure 112

-When the Message Control field value is 0x30 the Message Content field shall be formatted as shown in Figure 63.

 Delete Figure 113

 (pp. 113 line #7-16)

-The CAP Duration field is an unsigned integer that specifies the duration of the contention access period in 8 units of initialization slots.

 The Initialization Slot Duration field is an unsigned integer that specifies the duration of an initialization slot.
 The duration in RSTU is given by the expression: 600 + 300 × N, where N is the Initialization Slot Duration field value.

+The CAP Duration field is an unsigned integer that specifies the duration of the contention access period in 8 units of initialization slots.

+The Presence Bitmap is set as specified in 10.38.9.3.24, except that the fields other than the SMC TLVs Present field, the Group ID Present field and the Extended Presence Bitmap Present field shall be set to zero.

 The Group ID field is the ID of a group of multiple responders in a one-to-many ranging session, as described in 10.38.3.6.

-The SMC TLVs field is a sequence of structure which shall have Type, Length and Value (TLV).
-It is the list of supported message control commands.

 The Advertising Data field shall be set as specified in 10.38.9.3.22.

+The SMC TLVs field is the list of supported message control commands as defined in 10.38.9.3.5.
+This is used by the initiator to signal to responders which compact frames and which message control values it supports.
+Its length can be inferred from the frame length.

 Comment indices #614 and 1450 in 15-24-0371-01-04ab-consolidated-comments-draft-1-0.xlsx